Learning Path 8 - Lab 1 - Exercise 1 - Perform Threat Hunting in Microsoft Sentinel

 14. For Tactics and Techniques, select Command and Control.

-15. Go back to the Add bookmark blade, and the select Create.
+15. In the Add bookmark blade, select Create.
 We will map this bookmark to an incident later.

 16. Close the Logs window by selecting the X in the top-right of the window and select OK to discard the changes.